 How We Deal with Canadian SMS Marketing Laws

 First of all, any message sent from our system is appended with the required “reply STOP to cancel.”

-We also include a mobile page builder, so our Canadian users can create a small mobile friendly webpage containing all information required by CASL, and a web link shortening service so that link can be include in the text message keeping character length to as little as possible.
+We also include a mobile page builder, so our Canadian users can create a small mobile friendly webpage containing all information required by CASL, and a web link shortening service so that link can be included in the text message keeping character length to as little as possible.